 Setting a Color Scale

-The color scale is an important tool providing a clear way of visualization of results.
+A color scale is an important tool providing a clear way of visualization of results.
 The program offers two predefined types of color scales - "Uniform" and "Across zero".
 Both scales have a moving minimum and maximum value and predefined colors.
 The minimum and maximum values are automatically regenerated whenever a variable or a stage of construction is changed.
 The "Uniform" scale means that colors are uniformly spread from the minimum to the maximum value.
 The "Across zero" scale colors the positive values using warm colors (yellow, red), and negative values with cold colors (green, blue).

-Control units of a "Scale" tool bar
+Control units of a "Scale" toolbar

 The following control units are available to manage scales: